active

 Results and milestones

-The World Bank Group and Access Accelerated have been working together to accelerate sustainable and scalable solutions to NCD prevention, treatment and care.
+From 2017 to 2023, the World Bank and Access Accelerated worked together to accelerate sustainable and scalable solutions to NCD prevention, treatment and care.
 Together, we aim to improve the quality of care delivered and ensure better access to appropriate treatments for people in low- and middle-income countries.

-Across six years, the partnership has supported over 40 NCD projects across 36 LMICs, supported 15 government commitments through catalysing new public investment in NCDs and informed USD 2.1 billion in health system investment in LMICs.
+Across seven years, the partnership supported over 40 NCD projects across 36 LMICs, supported 15 government commitments through catalyzing new public investment in NCDs, achieving a total value of additional investments in NCD efforts contributed by Access Accelerated to over USD4 billion between 2017 and 2023.

 From 2017 to 2022, Access Accelerated also partnered with NGOs, City Cancer Challenge, NCD Alliance, PATH, and the World Heart Federation to support countries to improve access to NCD care: